Regulatory Context and Summary of Gaps: Greenhouse Gas Emissions and Climate Change

 - Requires that national targets for the reduction of greenhouse gas emissions in Canada be set, with the objective of attaining net-zero emissions by 2050.
 The targets are to be set by the Minister of the Environment for 2030, 2035, 2040, and 2050.

 To support progress on the various commitments, ECCC released a Strategic Assessment of Climate Change(SACC) in October 2020.
-The SACC specifies that proponents of projects with a lifetime beyond 2050 are required to provide a credible plan that describes how the project will achieve net-zero emissions by 2050.
+The SACC specifies that applicants of projects with a lifetime beyond 2050 are required to provide a credible plan that describes how the project will achieve net-zero emissions by 2050.

 The CER’s proposed Filing Manual updates are consistent with the October 2020 version of the SACC, and are intended to build on ECCC’s draft Technical Guides.
 The proposed updates provide further precision and refinement in the areas of scalability, project lifetime, credible net-zero emissions plan, and avoided emissions and offset credits.
 These are discussed briefly below.